Arrow

 Higher Maintenance: The more pages you have, the more you have to maintain.
 This means regularly updating content, checking for broken links, and keeping everything running smoothly.

-3-5 page Website Pros
+3-5 Page Website Pros

 Streamlined User Experience: 3-5 page website keeps things simple, guiding users through your story or offering in a clear, focused way.
 There’s no getting lost or clicking around multiple menus.